rexrainbow/phaser3-rex-notes/docs/docs/charactercache.md

 - `content` : Characters in a string.
 - `lock`
-    - `true` : Lock these characters, won't be swapped out later.
+    - `true` : Lock these characters, won't be replaced out later.
-    - `false` : Don't lock these characters, can be swapped out later.
+    - `false` : Don't lock these characters, can be replaced out later.
 Default behavior.

 !!! warning
-    Console.warn messages when a character can't add to cache due to cache full.
+    Console.warn messages if no unused character is found.

 ### Events